-We seek a full time Associate Director of Development for Institutional Giving and Special Projects to become part of a dynamic team responsible for raising over $2.4 million annually in support of JBFC’s film, education and outreach programs.
+We seek a full time Senior Manager for Donor Engagement to become part of a dynamic team responsible for raising over $2.7 million annually in support of JBFC’s film, education and outreach programs.
 This newly created position will be an integral part of the Development team, reporting to the Director of Development and responsible for the identification, cultivation, solicitation and stewardship of individual donors at the $2,500 to $10,000 levels.
 The Senior Manager will engage donors and major gift prospects leveraging JBFC’s robust and extensive calendar of special events (more than 150 events annually).

 Applicants should demonstrate the following:

-1. A strong background in the cultivation and solicitation of individual, corporate, foundation, and government donors, and a demonstrated track record in the management of successful development programs.
+- A strong background in the cultivation and solicitation of individual donors, and a demonstrated track record in the management of successful development initiatives.

-3. Be a highly personable and positive individual, with integrity, a strong work ethic, and a sense of humor, who enjoys participating in social events, works effectively with trustees, donors, volunteers, and inside staff, and who relishes taking an active, public role in the cultivation and solicitation of donors, and as a representative of the JBFC.
+- Be a highly personable and positive individual, with integrity, a strong work ethic, and a sense of humor, who enjoys participating in social events, works effectively with trustees, donors, volunteers, and inside staff, and who relishes taking an active, public role in the cultivation and solicitation of donors, and as a representative of the JBFC.
 A willingness to engage with audiences and donors outside of traditional office hours on a regular basis is a key component of this position.

-4. Possess excellent verbal and written communication skills, knowledge of the operations and organization of a not for profit theatre, and experience with fund raising technology and integrated database systems.
+- Possess excellent verbal and written communication skills, knowledge of the operations and organization of a not for profit organization, and experience with fund raising technology and integrated database systems.
 Tessitura experience is a decided plus.

 Salary: Commensurate with experience, plus a benefits package including paid health insurance for the employee.

-Please send resume, cover letter, three references and recent salary history via email only to firstname.lastname@example.org with “Associate Director of Development 15” in the subject line of your email.
+Please send resume, cover letter, salary history and three references via email only to firstname.lastname@example.org with “Senior Manager for Donor Engagement 17” in the subject line of your email.
 No phone calls please.